Electro707/e707_website_main/blog/info/EmbeddedCTips.md

 }
 ```

 But I prefer another method: the while loop.
-We use `n` as the condition for the while loop while decrementing it per itteration.
+We use `n` as the condition for the while loop while decrementing it per iteration.
 The while statement loops until the condition is false (which is 0), so it will exit when `n=0`.
 The following is a C implementation:
 ```c
 void doLoop(char *text, uint8_t n){
     while(n--){